jorgecarleitao/datafusion-python/README.md

 * [ ] Add CI/CD, including publish to Mac and manylinux via official docker
 * [ ] benchmarks

-Known issues:
+Known limitations:

-* timezones are currently stripped form datetimes.
+* timezones are stripped from datetimes as numpy does not support timezone-aware dates
+* null values are discarded for types that do not support them (int and uint)

 ## How to install